pulsar256/vindriktning_esphome/README.md

 Based on findings of https://github.com/Hypfer/esp8266-vindriktning-particle-sensor - uses same hardware setup but with a different firmware approach.
 This one integrates into [esphome](https://github.com/esphome/esphome).

 TIL: there is also [another ESPHome integration attempt](https://github.com/Habbie/esphome/tree/pm1006/esphome/components/pm1006) in progress which already looks better integrated.

+This approach does not talk directly to the sensor module but rather listens to the responsens from the PM1006 sensor module sent to the LED board and parses the output.
+The IKEA Vindriktning will still work as originally intended.

 ## Hardware TL;DR